Russian drone pilots hunting Ukrainian civilians on the streets ‘like a video game’

 “Putin cannot be trusted,” she says.
 “He always betrays, always lies.
 So it is very difficult to believe that this will happen.
 But we hope for it.
 Very much.
 And we are very grateful to everyone who is trying to help us.”

-The military mayor of Kherson, Roman Mrochko, was close to an air strike which narrowly missed his offices the day before.
+The military mayor of Kherson, Roman Mrochko, was close to an airstrike that narrowly missed his offices the day before.
 He is adamant that the Ukrainian military intelligence has evidence that Russian drone pilots are training on his civilian population.

 “Then new units arrive and continue to train on our civilians,” he insists.